jeegurda/sbt-rates/README.md

 *This repo includes a standalone version, which tries to emulate real environment at sberbank.ru with global variables and what not.*

-This signle widget can run in 3 different modes.
+This single widget can run in 3 different modes.
 Live version:

 [Currency mode](http://www.sberbank.ru/ru/quotes/currencies)